Get us in your inbox

 Advertising

 Fisherman's Cafe is a small spot in historic Seaport that's open for breakfast and lunch and serves local catch in a casual atmosphere.
 Items like blackened Key West pink shrimp wraps, fish tacos, and sesame guava toast all speak to the Cuban influence in the dining scene in Key West.
 The restaurant also serves incredible Cuban coffee that guests can enjoy hot or iced.
-We always go with a hot cafe con leche no matter how warm it is outside in the Sunshine State.

 Thirsty Mermaid is known for its rotating menu of East and West Coast oysters, full raw bar, and local seafood.
 It is worth ordering a selection of sharable appetizers like the steamed littleneck clams served with leeks and smoked bacon, fried oysters with chipotle remoulade, or sautéed Bahamian conch with marinated artichoke salad.
-For those who don’t enjoy seafood, there are a few items like homemade gnocchi with spicy short rib ragu, and burgers that are piled high with all types of toppings, too.
+For those who don’t enjoy seafood, there are a few items like homemade gnocchi with spicy short rib ragu and burgers piled high with all types of toppings, too.

 Recommended